Mellanox/network-operator/README.md

 - `ipam`: IPAM configuration to be used for this network.

 ##### Example for MacvlanNetwork resource:
-In the example below we deploy MacvlanNetwork CRD instance with mode as bridge, mtu 1500, default route interface as master, with resource "rdma/rdma_shared_device_a", that will be used to deploy NetworkAttachmentDefinition for macvlan to default namespace.
+In the example below we deploy MacvlanNetwork CRD instance with mode as bridge, MTU 1500, default route interface as master, with resource "rdma/rdma_shared_device_a", that will be used to deploy NetworkAttachmentDefinition for macvlan to default namespace.

 ```